The Rhodesia Air Training Group (RATG) 1940 – 1945 and statistics on fatalities from the Commonwealth War Graves Commission (CWGC)

 Kutanga Bombing Range

 Near Gweru and used for RAF pilot training during WWII.
+It is located between the Sebakwe and Bembezaan rivers south-east of Kwekwe.

 A RATG base during WWII used by No.24 Bombing, Gunnery and Navigation School operating Anson’s which operated from August 1941 to April 1945.
 Moffat was the first and only Bombing and Gunnery School in Southern Rhodesia.